21 Nova Casino: A Retrospective

 "Won at blackjack, but it was like playing in a museum."

-And Marta from Toronto complained that the video roulette slowed down after five minutes.
+Marta from Toronto reported the video roulette game slowed after five minutes of play.

 Player Reviews and Complaints